 Fundamental reform requires higher standards, better support for students, and a restructuring of curriculum.
-The standards for students should be the same regardless of whether a student plans to go directly to work or directly to a postsecondary institution.
+The standards for students should be the same regardless of whether a student is on a college-bound or work-bound path.
 In the old paradigm, students were guided in their curricular choices by assumptions about their level of ability.
 The new paradigm assumes all students have the ability to meet higher standards and their efforts will determine their success.

-- The Florida Department of Education should establish new standards for a high school diploma based on the following outcomes: - a) Middle grades mathematics curriculum designed to have students mastering Algebra 1 in the 8th grade. - b) Phase out all general mathematics courses offered to high school students - c) Pursue policies that vertically align the curriculum of students in the middle grades with the high school that will be serving those students, similar to pre-AP vertical alignment efforts of the College Board. - Funding and resources should be provided to support teacher professional development in instructional practices that will support high student achievement, integration of academic and technical curricula, and use of "applied academics" that is rigorous but contextual and leads to improved student motivation and conceptual understanding.
+- ➤ The Florida Department of Education should establish new standards for a high school diploma based on the following outcomes: - a) Middle grades mathematics curriculum designed to have students mastering Algebra 1 in the 8th grade. - b) Phase out all general mathematics courses offered to high school students - c) Pursue policies that vertically align the curriculum of students in the middle grades with the high school that will be serving those students, similar to pre-AP vertical alignment efforts of the College Board. - Funding and resources should be provided to support teacher professional development in instructional practices that will support high student achievement, integration of academic and technical curricula, and use of "applied academics" that is rigorous but contextual and leads to improved student motivation and conceptual understanding.